 -8 qt. stock pot with lid and pasta insert.

-The 14 piece set really has no filler pieces, except maybe the 8-inch skillet.
+The 14 piece set really has no filler pieces.
 The biggest difference between this and the 12-piece set is the stock pot with pasta insert (also called a "3 piece multi-cooker").

 If you buy the pasta insert separately, you will pay about $50--considerably more than the cost here.
 So if you have a need for all the other pieces, it's a great set at a fabulous price.